 Baroque Keyboard Workshop: AEMA will sponsor a keyboard workshop on Baroque instruments, on Friday, January 29, and Saturday, January 30, 2016 at Peachtree Christian Church in Atlanta.
 Clinicians will include AEMA members David Buice, Daniel Pyle, and Raisa Isaacs.

 Open to pianists and harpsichordists of any level of accomplishment, the workshop will provide some area pianists with their first opportunity to play early keyboard music on instruments similar to those which inspired that music (no harpsichord experience and memorization required).

-Students (and their teachers!) will have a unique opportunity to participate, either as listeners or performers, at the workshop, and have a chance to play on the several instruments that the event will offer: French, Italian, and Flemish harpsichords, clavichord, and lautenwerck (lute-harpsichord).
-The workshop will include presentations on Baroque repertoire for beginner and advanced levels.
-Teacher-performers will include AEMA board members David Buice and Daniel Pyle.
+Students (and their teachers!) will have a unique opportunity to participate at the workshop, either as listeners or performers, and have a chance to play on the several instruments that the event will offer: harpsichord, clavichord, and lautenwerck (lute-harpsichord).
+The workshop will include presentations on Baroque repertoire for beginner to advanced levels.